NextEra Energy, Inc.is a leading clean energy company.

 - Operates approximately 44,900 megawatts of generating capacity

 - Approximately 13,800 employees in 27 states and Canada

 We have two principal subsidiaries.

-- Florida Power & Light Company, the largest rate-regulated electric utility in Florida, serves approximately 4.6 million customer accounts in the state and has the third-largest number of customers in the United States.
+- Florida Power & Light Company (FPL), the largest rate-regulated electric utility in Florida, serves approximately 4.8 million customer accounts in the state and has the third-largest number of customers in the United States.

-- NextEra Energy Resources, LLC, together with its affiliated entities, is the largest generator in North America of renewable energy from the wind and sun.
+- NextEra Energy Resources, LLC, together with its affiliated entities, is the world’s largest generator of renewable energy from the wind and sun.